Leading Unanticipated Change

 - Communicate, communicate, communicate – Leaders should make sure that as many people as possible understand and accept the vision and the strategy.
 Keep the vision simple, visible, and easily repeatable within and without the organization.

-Perhaps more so than ever before, leaders today can take advantage of new, far-reaching opportunities.
-However, these prospects come with the need to manage change and risk while remaining true to your beliefs and values.
+Perhaps more so than ever before, we have great opportunities to take advantage of new, far-reaching opportunities.
+However, such opportunities come with the need to manage change and risk while remaining true to your beliefs and values.
 Leaders who can successfully maintain that balance are poised to sit at the forefront of their respective fields and provide their teams with the vision and motivation for future growth and success.